-As you choose colors and select imagery, keep the brand and audience in mind.
-Different colors and designs resonate with different viewers.
-For a large tech company, a minimalist, pastel blue background could help cut out distractions and focus the presentation on the data.
-On the other hand, if you have an exciting lifestyle brand, a brightly colored abstract background design might work better to help you sell products and communicate your brand’s energy.
-Find some presentation inspiration, and make sure your approach aligns with your company’s goals.
+As you choose colours and select imagery, keep the brand and audience in mind.
+Different colours and designs resonate with different viewers.
+For a large tech company, a minimalist, pastel blue background could help to cut out distractions and focus the presentation on the data.
+On the other hand, if you have an exciting lifestyle brand, a brightly coloured abstract background design might work better to help you to sell products and communicate your brand’s energy.
+Find some presentation inspiration and make sure your approach aligns with your company’s goals.

 Presentations are meant to be quickly understood.
-If your background distracts from the information, or the color gradient makes the text difficult to read, you’ll need to try again.
-Make sure the contrast between the text and the background is high, and add some white space that can direct the viewer’s eye and create visual breathing room.
+If your background distracts from the information or the colour gradient makes the text difficult to read, you’ll need to try again.
+Make sure the contrast between the text and the background is high and add some white space that can direct the viewer’s eye and create visual breathing room.
 You don’t want the slide packed with too much info, so reserve space for the photos and visuals you’ll add later.

 Keep it consistent.

 There’s no one way to build or design a slideshow.
-Adobe has the tools to help you create and customize stunning presentations.
+Adobe has the tools to help you to create and customise stunning presentations.

 Start with your graphics.

 Instead of using clip art in your presentation, elevate your marketing materials by developing your own background graphics and textures in Adobe Illustrator and Photoshop.
-Highlight your brand colors by creating graphics and charts using the same palette or color theme, and then edit your photos to perfection in Photoshop before adding them to your final slide design.
+Highlight your brand colours by creating graphics and charts using the same palette or colour theme and then edit your photos to perfection in Photoshop before adding them to your final slide design.

 With the Adobe Stock Add-on for Google Slides, you can easily browse presentation templates and Adobe Stock assets as you work.
 Instead of using placeholder images, you can preview photos and graphics in your design template before you license or purchase them.
 This lets you ensure that the final design will be cohesive before you make any purchases.